How To Prepare for Arbitration: 5 Essential Tips

 1. Prepare Witness Statements

-You’ll also want to ensure all witnesses review their statements for accuracy and sign before it’s presented in arbitration.
-This will ensure that everyone has the same understanding of the facts before starting proceedings, which can help save time and money in the long run.
+Furthermore, it is important to ensure that all witnesses carefully review their respective statements for accuracy and sign them before they are presented during arbitration.
+This practice ensures that all parties have a consistent understanding of the facts at hand before the proceedings commence.
+Such synchronization can save valuable time and resources in the long run.

 2. Prepare Exhibits